CorbynG98/Nycto/README.md

 ### Getting started

-Make sure to have cloned the ENCE260 funkit repository.
-This repo has all the required drivers, fonts, utils, etc. required to run this game on the Electrical Computer Engineering UC Fun Kit 4.
+Make sure to have a University of Canterbury FunKit Microcontroller or a controller to the same spec.
+This program will not work on any board that is not the the spec mentioned above.

 ### Installing

-Clone the repository for this game into a folder in the assignment folder.
-This is located in the previously cloned directory, ence260-ucfk4.
-For example, this README should be located at ence260-ucfk4/assignment/folder-name/README.md
+Clone the repository for this somewhere to your local machine.

-Now open the terminal and traverse to this directory.
+Now open the terminal and traverse to the assignment/game folder.
 With the ucfunkit plugged into the computer, Enter the command 'make program' (no quotes).
 Reset the board if there are problems.